funkylarma/adamchamberlin.info/src/posts/2007/02/ive-got-a-wet-ass.md

 slug: "ive-got-a-wet-ass"
 ---

-Mental note, when you next wash your bike make sure you leave enough time for the saddle to dry.
+Mental note, when you next wash your bike, make sure you leave enough time for the saddle to dry.

 Because sitting at work with a wet ass is not the most pleasant experience!